davenull311/davenull311.github.io/README.md

 #### JavaScript Puzzle Game

-    - Working with a camera and manipulating images :white_check_mark:
+    - :ballot_box_with_check: Working with a camera and manipulating images :white_check_mark:
     - HTML Canvas, drag and drop images :white_check_mark:
     - Basic gameplay elements, such as a scoreboard :white_check_mark:
     - Working with sound :white_check_mark: